Federal Housing Finance Agency Print

 • Only use exploits to the extent necessary to confirm a vulnerability's presence.
 Do not use an exploit to compromise or exfiltrate data, establish persistent command line access, or use the exploit to pivot to other systems.

-• Provide FHFA a reasonable amount of time to resolve the issue before you disclose it publicly.
+• Provide us a minimum of 90 days to resolve the issue before requesting to publicly disclose the report.

 • Do not submit a high volume of low-quality reports.